 How to Do Passion Twists on Natural Hair: A Step-by-Step Tutorial

 - Edge control

 - Olive oil or any other hair oil of your choice

 - Rattail comb

 Step 2: Apply olive oil

-- Next, put your natural hair into a loose bun to make it easier for you to work with.
+Apply a moderate amount of olive oil to your clean natural hair and massage it in.
+Next, put your natural hair into a loose bun to make it easier to work with.

 Step 3: Section your natural hair

 Step 4: Apply your extra hold